-Section 12.9 requires the service provider to acknowledge in writing its responsibility for PCI.
-A "matrix of responsibilities" document is required, to identify (clarify) the responsibilities of each the participant and the service provider (Section 12.8.5).
+Requirement 12.9 of the standard requires the service provider to acknowledge in writing its responsibility for PCI compliance.
+A "matrix of responsibilities" document is required, to identify (clarify) the responsibilities of each the participant and the service provider (Requirement 12.8.5).

-Participants utilizing South Carolina Interactive, LLC (SCI), the State's web portal provider (SC.Gov), is considered a service provider.
+South Carolina Interactive, LLC (SCI), now branded as NIC-South Carolina, the State's web portal provider (SC.Gov), is considered a service provider.
+Touchnet used by universities is an example of a service provider.
+As a provider of various payment gateways (PayPoint, Payeezy, CardConnect), STMS is considered a service provider.